After creating an eazyBI account, you need to import in the eazyBI database selected Jira project issues that you would like to analyze.

 Sometimes it might be necessary to re-import all Jira issues into eazyBI.
 If you see any issue data differences between Jira and eazyBI then probably the cause that Jira Index is out of date and eazyBI is not getting the correct data from the Jira index.
 In these cases, it is recommended to perform Jira re-index from the Jira administration page, go to eazyBI Analyze tab and empty issue cube.
 Then start Jira re-import from the Source Data tab.

-Now when you have your Jira data imported it's time to go to the Analyze tab and create some reports.
+When you have your Jira data imported it's time to go to the Analyze tab and create some reports.

 Select application import options